Vaibhav777777/NoteApp/README.md

 # NoteApp
-saving your one note at this page. by Vaibhav soni
+Saving your notes at this page. by Vaibhav soni